Medication Drop Off

 Old and unused medicines in your home can pose a risk for accidental poisoning, theft, and drug abuse.
 Medications disposed of in a sink, toilet, or landfill can eventually pollute surface and groundwater, and harm fish and wildlife.
 Instead of flushing or throwing them in the trash, drop the medication off for safe and free disposal.

-For more information on what’s accepted, what’s not, and procedures for drop off, please see these instructions.
+See flyer for information on what’s accepted, what’s not, and procedures for drop off.

 The Washington County Sheriff’s Office will secure the medications and take them to a waste-to-energy facility that is licensed to burn this type of waste.
 The service is paid for through the use of the County Environmental Charge.